 Instructions

-- First Rise (45 minutes): Cover the dough with a clean dish towel and leave it on the kitchen counter to rise until doubled in size, 45 minutes.
+- Cover the dough with a clean dish towel and leave it on the kitchen counter to rise until doubled in size, 45 minutes.
 (If your kitchen is on the colder side, let the dough rise for 60 minutes.)

-- Bake bread (25 minutes): Bake bread in the heated oven until the top is golden brown and crisp, about 25 minutes.
+- Bake the bread in the heated oven until the top is deep golden brown and crisp, 30 to 32 minutes.
 (Use an instant read thermometer if you have one.
-The bread is done when it reaches 190°F / 88°C in the center.)
+The bread is done when it reaches 210°F in the center.)

 Notes